 These general requirements form the basis for further applications.

-Specific requirements depending on Residence permit (visa, blue card, etc.)
+Specific requirements depending on the Residence permit

 Depending on the type of residence permit you are applying for, there are additional, specific requirements:

-1. A visitor's visa (short-term stays).
+1. One visitor visa (short-term stays)

-2. The national visa (specific purpose such as study or employment required).
+2. The national visa (specific purpose such as study or employment required)

 3. The business visa for business trips.